cosmos/cosmos-sdk/docs/sdk/core/app1.md

 The handler is granted access to the store by giving it the capability key.
 In future apps, we'll have multiple stores and handlers, and not every handler will get access to every store.

-After setting the transaction decoder and the message handling routes, the final step is to mount the stores and load the latest version.
+After setting the message handling routes, the final step is to mount the stores and load the latest version.
 Since we only have one store, we only mount one.